Contact: David K. Clarke – ©

 I'm sure that many deluded people have believed themselves to be someone or

-something that they most definitely are not.
+something that they most definitely were not.
 If you met someone who

 claimed to be God, would you take his/her word for it, or would you suspect